OranWeb/TCEssentials/content/en/docs/misc-guides/easter.md

 toc: true
 ---

-The Easter Egg Hunt event runs from noon on the 6th to the 12th of April every year.
+You can find the easter week in the calendar, basically it runs after good friday, my dumbass had a date listed here cause you know...
+I forgot that the dates change every year.
 There have been a few changes, such as the fact that eggs no longer disappear from the page and can be picked up at any time during the event.
 Additionally, the eggs have been made 2x bigger.

 If that is not enough, you can install the two scripts linked below and collect the eggs in easy mode. you will need a script manager such as [Tampermonkey](https://tampermonkey.net/)